aneoconsulting/ArmoniK/.docs/content/2.guide/1.how-to/how-to-use-htc-mock.md

 HTC Mock is used in CI to test ArmoniK automatically but it can also be used in development to generate realistic tasks.

+Please make sure your version of Core is the same as HTC Mock's.
+If you use different versions, the test will fail.

 ::alert{type="info"}
 To populate the database, you can also use scripts.
 See [Populate database](../populate-database.md)
 ::